hackclub/hackclub/workshops/dice_rolling_workshop/README.md

     turtle.right(90)
   turtle.end_fill()
 ```

-Use a for loop and draw the box.
-Remember, a box has four sides so we are using a for loop for that!
+Then, add a for loop and draw the box.
+We're using a for loop here so that we can draw the box on each side of the die!

 # Rolling the Die
 Under the function that we just created, create a "rolls" function.
 This will draw the dots on the dice.
 Everybody likes circles!
 Don't be that one square person in the room.